 In 1994, Wilson formed his own orchestra, the John Wilson Orchestra, dedicated to performing film music of Hollywood’s golden age.
-As well as making an extensive tour of the UK with them every autumn, he appears annually with the orchestra at the BBC Proms, appearing twice in 2015 with programmes featuring songs popularised by Frank Sinatra and a Bernstein retrospective.
-John Wilson and the John Wilson Orchestra record exclusively forWarner Classics (formerly EMI Classics) and their performances are broadcast regularly and radio and television.
+As well as making regular and extensive tours of the UK with them, he appears annually with the orchestra at the BBC Proms, in 2015 with a Bernstein retrospective and in 2016 celebrating the music of Gershwin.
+John Wilson and the John Wilson Orchestra record exclusively forWarner Classics (formerly EMI Classics) and their performances are broadcast regularly on radio and television.